 As the heart of any home, it’s important to make our kitchens feel like a space we take comfort in, as we spend so much time here.
-To create this environment we look for rich warming tones, such as of red, to enrich the senses and create atmosphere.
+To create this environment we look for rich kitchen colour schemes and warming tones, such as red, to enrich the senses and create atmosphere.

 Red kitchen ideas

 Whether you’re bold enough to choose a strongly red-toned decor, or you want to know how to work just a little of this appetising hue into your kitchen idea, red is a reassuringly on-trend choice.

 ‘Red is set to be a big colour for this year’ says Sinead Trainor, Kitchen Category Manager, LochAnna Kitchens.
 ‘Red is a very warm colour, which motivates us to take action and symbolises confidence and courage.